 B. Technical Assistance (TA) Grants

-Applicants for TA Grants will be required to contribute a match of not less than 50 percent of the grant amount requested, of which 20 percent must be cash.
-In other words, an applicant Start Printed Page 63264seeking a $30,000 TA grant must provide a $15,000 match, of which up to $12,000 can be in-kind and not less than $3,000 must be cash.
+Applicants for TA Grants will be required to contribute a match of not less than 50% of the grant amount requested, of which 20% must be cash.
+In other words, a grantee seeking a $30,000 TA Grant must provide a Start Printed Page 57384$15,000 match, of which up to $12,000 can be in-kind and not less than $3,000 must be cash.
 TA Grant application procedures can be found in section IV.B.

 C. Curriculum Adaptation and Training (CAT) Grants